drhsqlite/fossil-mirror/www/fileedit-page.md

 # The fileedit Page

-This document describes some tips and tricks for the [](/fileedit) page, which provides, for users with [checkin privileges](./caps/index.md), basic editing features for files via the web interface.
+This document describes the limitations of, caveats for, and disclaimers for the [](/fileedit) page, which provides users with [checkin privileges](./caps/index.md) basic editing features for files via the web interface.

 # Important Caveats and Disclaimers